miwaro/cricket-tracker/README.md

 # Bar-Darts

-Record the score of your "Bar-darts" game, a simplified version of Cricket often played in bars or home.
+Record the score of your cricket game, with the option to compete by tracking the targets hit or the traditional way of tracking points.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).